-The design of the 49kVA underground cable will comprise a looped 10kV circuit installed underground in HDPE ducting.
-The 10kV cables will be a standard XLPE (cross- linked polyethylene) Aluminium cable.
+The design of each underground 110kV transmission line will comprise a single 110kV circuit installed underground in high-density polyethylene (HDPE) ducting.
+The 110kV cables will be a standard XLPE (cross-linked polyethylene) copper cable.
 XLPE does not contain oil, therefore there is no risk of migration of oil into the ground in the event of a failure (such as a short circuit, a joint fail, a termination failure etc.).
+These types of failures would not have the potential to result in a perceptible environmental impact.